-Jasmine Salmon – When she is not managing the expectations of two lively and inquisitive children, Jasmine is helping to broaden understanding as a Senior Office in Leeds City Council’s Interpreting and Translation team.
+Jasmine Salmon – When she is not managing the expectations of three lively and inquisitive children, Jasmine is helping to broaden understanding as a Senior Office in Leeds City Council’s Interpreting and Translation team.

 Julia Stone – When not travelling the world (2011 included trips to the United States, Thailand, Laos and elsewhere), Julia is an extremely talented graphic designer based in Berlin, Germany.

 Chris Hughes – As a potter, artist and photographer, Chris Hughes’s work reflects his own interest in the landscape, birdwatching, mountain walking and climbing.
 He has exhibited work in exhibitions all over the NW of England with the Art and Craft Guild of Lancashire and now at their Gallery at the Wharf in Burscough.
 Profile at the Arts & Craft Guild of Lancashire

 Annika Ruohonen – Annika describes herself as a photographer, an environmentalist, an adventurer, an educator and a mother of two.
 More of her work as well as contact details can be found on her website: Annika Ruohonen Photography